The FlightXML API is an innovative web service that allows

 This functionality is not available during the initial availability of FlightXML 3 Beta, but is expected

-to be made available prior to the go-live date of the full version in the third quarter of 2017.
+to be made available prior to the go-live date of the full version in 2018.

 Although FlightXML functionality is primarily intended to be accessed through a "pull" oriented request